Adanrockzz122/Understanding-image-classification-from-cifar-100-using-CNN/README.md

-# Understanding image classification from cifar 100 using CNN

 # ResNet50 CIFAR-100 Classification with Early Stopping

 This repository implements a deep learning model for classifying the CIFAR-100 dataset using a fine-tuned ResNet50 model in PyTorch.
 The project focuses on enhancing model performance through advanced data augmentation, early stopping, and learning rate scheduling.